 You see, there was once a regular Coca-Cola plant operating in Cuba.
-Upon seizing power, the Castro government nationalized the plant, continuing to produce the new Tu Kola using the same secret Coca-Cola formula used before.
+Upon seizing power, the Castro government nationalized the plant.
+This ensured that the new Tu Kola was produced using the same secret Coca-Cola formula as before.

-Some say there’s no difference, while others claim Tu Kola tastes like crap.
+Some say there’s no difference.
+Others, though, claim Tu Kola tastes like crap.